CMSgov/design-system/scripts/scanDependents/README.md

 yarn scan-dependents --token YOUR_PERSONAL_ACCESS_TOKEN
 ```

+## Scan versions of the design systems in use

+This is the default behavior of the script if no additional options are specified, the script will print out design system versions in use by our dependents.

 ## Scan dependencies of dependents

 You can scan for which versions of certain dependencies our dependents are using with